 GeneCards Summary for CXCL5 Gene

 CXCL5 (C-X-C Motif Chemokine Ligand 5) is a Protein Coding gene.
 Diseases associated with CXCL5 include Pediatric Ulcerative Colitis and Acute Cervicitis.
-Among its related pathways are PEDF Induced Signaling and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include chemokine activity and CXCR chemokine receptor binding.
 An important paralog of this gene is CXCL6.

 UniProtKB/Swiss-Prot for CXCL5 Gene